ryuan01/batch-clone-with-json/README.md

 # batch-clone-with-json
-Script to help clone all the forked versions of a git repo, reading from a json file.
+Script to help clone all the forked versions of a git repo, reading from a json file and marking them afterwards.
+The mark part has a npm dependency so please ```npm install``` first

 ## instructions
 install ```jq``` on your computer
 ```./mark src``` where src is json file with specific format

 e.g.